sybrew/emoji-settings/readme.txt

 == Changelog ==

+= 2.0.1 =
+* Now stores the default setting in the database.
+This prevents extraneous lookups for unconfigured websites.
+* When emojis conversion is disabled, the string `'0'` will now be stored in the database, instead of an empty string `''`.
+This will only take effect when the writing settings are resaved.

 = 2.0.0 =
 * Rewritten for improved performance.
 * Now requires PHP 7.2 or later.
-* Now requires WP 5.5 or later, because it adds tests against PHP support.
+* Now requires WP 5.5 or later because it adds tests against PHP support.
 * All function and class names have changed due to added namespacing, hence the major version bump.
 * Added filter `cw_emoji_overrides`, accepts array `[ 'default' => string 1|0, 'force_support' => ?bool ]`.
 * Removed confusing filter `the_emoji_options`.